International Chodiev Foundation: Japanese art

-After living in Japan for several years where he worked as a specialist in Soviet-Japanese relations, Patokh Chodiev became fascinated by Japanese art, to which he decided to contribute through his foundation.
+After living in Japan for several years, where he worked as a specialist in Soviet-Japanese relations, Patokh Chodiev became fascinated by Japanese art, to which he decided to contribute through his foundation.
 Its objective is to preserve the cultural heritage of Japan.

 The Foundation cooperates with the Association of Japanologists of the Russian Federation and supports its scientific and publishing activities.
-Since 2009, it is also the main sponsor of the largest event in Russia dedicated to Japanese culture: the J-Fest.
+Since 2009, it has been the main sponsor of the J-Fest, an event in Russia.
 The foundation also sponsors the Russian Culture Festival in Japan and the Children of Russia 2021 photo contest.
 The festival is said to have brought Russian culture to 18 million Japanese people in 92 cities.

-In 2011, the Itchiku Kubota Museum in Kawaguchi was on the verge of bankruptcy.
-The foundation buys the Japanese fabric designer's collection of 104 kimono paintings for $3 million.
-Notably in order to preserve the aesthetic integrity of the collection: several kimonos in a row representing a single image.
+In 2011, the Itchiku Kubota Art Museum in Kawaguchi was on the verge of bankruptcy.
+The foundation bought the Japanese fabric designer's collection of 104 kimono paintings for $3 million.
+Several kimonos in a row represent a single image.

-Between 2013 and 2020, ICF is organizing 15 kimono exhibitions in 8 countries, including Russia, Kazakhstan, the Netherlands, France, Belgium - at the ModeMuseum Antwerpen -, the United States and Canada.
-In 2015, the collection is presented at the Guimet Museum in Paris, In March 2020, at the Victoria and Albert Museum in London for the exhibition "Kimono: Kyoto to Catwalk".
-In June 2020, the designer's kimonos are presented at the exhibition "Kimono: Fashioning Identities" at the Tokyo National Museum.
+Between 2013 and 2020, ICF is organizing 15 kimono exhibitions in 8 countries, including Russia, Kazakhstan, the Netherlands, France, Belgium (at the ModeMuseum Antwerpen), the United States, and Canada.
+In 2015, the collection was presented at the Guimet Museum in Paris.
+In March 2020, at the Victoria and Albert Museum in London, for the exhibition "Kimono: Kyoto to Catwalk".
+In June 2020, the designer's kimonos were presented at the exhibition "Kimono: Fashioning Identities" at the Tokyo National Museum.

-In 2019, as a result of ICF's involvement in the preservation of the collection and the museum, and the promotion of the Japanese artist around the world, the Itchiku Kubota Art Museum was named one of the top 10 places to visit in Japan by The Guardian.
+In 2019, as a result of ICF's involvement, the Itchiku Kubota Art Museum was named one of the top 10 places to visit in Japan by The Guardian.

 In 2019, Chodiev received the title of "Patron of the Year" from the Russian Ministry of Culture within the framework of the Eighth International Cultural Forum of the city of Saint Petersburg for financing the Russian tour of the traditional Japanese Kabuki Theater.
 In the same year, the foundation supports the production of two documentaries entitled "Japan Has Many Faces" and "On the Road to Trust: Russians in Japan."
 The documentaries are broadcast on the television channel "Big Asia".
-The channel also broadcasts a film of the foundation on the safeguarding of the collection of Itchiku Kubota kimonos for two seasons.
+The channel also broadcasts a film about the foundation's safeguarding of the collection of Itchiku Kubota kimonos for two seasons.

-ICF conducts scientific research in the field of Japanese studies.